LarsMichelsen/pmatic/doc/pmatic_module.rst

 The pmatic Module
 -----------------

-CCU - The central object
+CCU - The Central Object
 ========================

 .. automodule:: pmatic